oracle-livelabs/developer/dev-guide-ai-finance/user-story/user-story.md

     ![Evan Burton Approved List](./images/evan-burton-approved-list.png " ")

-## Task 4: First Time Home Buyer Good Credit
+## Task 4: Demo First Time Home Buyer

 1. Select **Dashboard** in the left navigation menu if you are not on the Dashboard page already.